rotemyohanan/time-machine/db/MongoDB.md

  > An isolated write operation does not provide “all-or-nothing” atomicity.
 That is, an error during the write operation does not roll back all its changes that preceded the error.

+Concurency control:

+1. unique index (on a field that can only have unique values).
+This prevents insertions or updates from creating duplicate data.

+#### Two phase commit:

+Multi-document updates or “multi-document transactions” Writing data to multiple documents.
+This process can be extended to provide a rollback-like functionality.

+**Operations on a single document are always atomic with MongoDB databases**